Checking in with Emotions

 Accepting past behavior differs from stagnating settlement.
 We don’t accept and ignore impacts of our behaviors.
 We accept but evaluate for better.
 We’re not satisfied with yesterday’s subpar performance but accept we have worked subpar.
 We are human; subject to errors—momentary lapses causing pain to ourselves and others.
 We can grieve the pain-creating behaviors; often the grief motivates change.
 Whether it’s grief, sadness, anger or love, the emotion encourages movement.
 The need to act can arise from the feeling.

 Emotions are complex.
 We use words to describe feelings to satisfy verbal expression; but words aren’t emotions.
 The experience is more than a simple word—sad, angry, afraid or ashamed.
 Our bodies experience a change, a chemical movement motivating action.
 The emotional waves immerse the organism in changing balances and intensities.
 We feel something.
-Culture and language gives meaning to the internal movements.
-Our human need to understand illuminates prominent feelings that we simplify with an explanation of words—I’m mad or sad.
+Culture and language give meaning to the internal movements.
+Our human need to understand illuminate prominent feelings that we give life to with an explanation of words—I’m mad or sad.

 Constructing a workable theory, presentable in words, transforms feelings into conscious understanding.
 These theories can be constructive or destructive.
 A poorly constructed theory has power to transform feelings into debilitating guilt, shame and self-loathing.
 A well-constructed theory may deepen the experience, giving a complex understanding to human loss, motivating treasuring of current connections, and wisdom.